 - Pour filling into prepared crust (if filling goes above the crust, that is O.K.).

 - Lower oven temperature to 250 degrees F. Place cheesecake into a preheated water bath, in the oven for 2 hours.
 Turn the oven off and open the door for one minute.
 Close the door for one more hour.
+Check on the cheesecake, you would want the center of 2" of the cheesecake still jiggly while the rest looks set.
 Remove the cheesecake from the water bath and place in the refrigerator for 6 hours to completely cool before serving.

 - When ready to serve, place the entire cake pan into a hot water bath for about 15 seconds.
 Unmold onto a cake round or serving dish.
 I usually use knife to separate the sides of the cheesecake, then put the entire cake pan into hot water bath for 15 seconds, flip the cheesecake into a plate to remove it from the cheesecake pan and then flip it again to serve.